thewca/wca-regulations/wca-regulations_2012.md

     - A6a) The competitor ends the solve by releasing the puzzle and then stopping the timer.
     - A6a1) If a stopwatch is in use as the timing device, the competitor ends the solve by releasing the puzzle and notifying the judge that he has finished.
     - A6a2) The competitor's default signal consists of the release of any puzzle(s) in hand and the placing of his hands on the surface, with palms down.
 The competitor and the judge may agree upon another appropriate notification before the start of the solve.
     - A6b) The competitor is responsible for stopping the timer correctly.
+[NOTE: 0.06 is hardcoded into the Regulations here.
+Specify that this applies to Stackmats, and add a Guideline for the reason?]
     - A6b1) If the timer stops before the end of the solve and the timer shows a time strictly below 0.06 seconds, then the solve shall be replaced by an additional solve.
 A competitor forfeits his right to said additional solve if the WCA Delegate determines that the timer was stopped deliberately.
+[NOTE: We need a clear explanation of how the scramble for an additional solve is generated.]
     - A6b2) If the timer stops before the end of the solve and displays a time of 0.06 seconds or higher then the solve shall be disqualified, unless the competitor can demonstrate to the WCA Delegate's satisfaction that the timer malfunctioned during the solve.
     - A6c) The timer must be stopped using both hands, which shall be placed flat on the sensors with palms down.
 Penalty: 2 seconds.
     - A6d) The competitor must fully release the puzzle before stopping the timer.
 Penalty: 2 seconds.